swu1019lab/qPrimer/README.md

 In addition to the json output, the results can also be output in csv format with the `--csv` option.

----
-The calculation of the penalty score is based on the following formula:
->
-> penalty =
 > The penalty score is used to evaluate the quality of the primer pair, and the primer pair with the lowest penalty
 > score is considered the best primer pair.

-The calculation of the stability of the 3' end of the primer is based on the following formula:
->
-> stability =
-> The stability score is used to evaluate the stability of the 3' end of the primer, and the primer with the lowest
+> The stability score is used to evaluate the stability of the 3' end of the primer, and the primer with the highest
-> stability score is considered the best primer.
+> stability score is considered the most stable primer.

-The calculation of the secondary structure of the primer is based on the following formula:
->

 ## Example